ananyevm/bayestable/README.md

 You can combine many models in one table in this way.
 You do not need to include samples of fitted values if  you do not want r-squared to be included (it is not included by default).

+That's it.
+Feel free to report issues an request new features!